 Gratitude is an important factor in happiness.
-Scott Crabtree explains more about this in his eBook, which you can find here.
+Scott Crabtree explains more about this in his eBook.

 I personally believe that expressing gratitude actually supports happiness because the meaning behind it is more than just a “Thank you”.
 If you feel grateful it is because someone has helped you achieve something or solve a problem.
 Receiving support makes us feel better, as we feel part of a group, less lonely and more secure.
 Expressing gratitude reiterates those moments and feelings and strengthens the team relation.

 5. Focus on a team-centered universe at work

 Self-centered work ecosystems could help people get more benefits in life.
 But it only works in an environment where everyone is an individual prize hunter.
 Such an environment is not likely to foster a strong team spirit.
 Shifting the focus from individual achievements to team achievements will create a positive change.
 As the group develops the team-centered universe, the interactions in the team change from individual tasks and challenges, to focusing on those tasks that the team needs to tackle first.
 Helping others becomes part of the culture and it is an activity that supports our inner happiness.
 This way, members will be able to experience achievements easier, as the team would need just one success that is shared by everyone, rather than several individual ones.

 Needless to say individual results will also occur in team-centric universes.